shortishly/grimsby/README.md

 the checksum as a result.

 ## Grimsby Command

+Grimsby is an Erlang Port written in Rust that can close its standard input while retaining standard output (and error).

 With `grimsby_command`, an executable can be spawned, closing stdin if and when necessary, while capturing output on both stdout and stderr: